 Pursuant to management agreements between Mediacom Communications and our operating subsidiaries, Mediacom Communications is entitled to receive annual management fees in amounts not to exceed 4.0% of our gross operating revenues.
-For the year ended December 31, 2006, Mediacom Communications received \$12.6 million of such management fees, approximately 1.9% of our gross operating revenues.
+For the year ended December 31, 2006 and for the quarter ended March 31, 2007, Mediacom Communications received \$12.6 million and \$3.3 million, respectively, of such management fees, approximately 1.9% of our gross operating revenues for both periods.